Make

 One common use case for Airtop is to have your users authenticate into a site, save a profile for the authenticated session, and subsequently allow your automation to use the authenticated profile to perform actions autonomously.

-In order to accomplish that flow, you need to interrupt your automation flow and generate an authentication request to send to your user.
+In order to accomplish this flow, you need to interrupt your automation flow and generate an authentication request to send to your user.
 Here is an example of a flow that accomplishes that.

 This flow logs into the OpenAI platform site and fetches the monthly spend for the current and previous month.